dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 This isn't some excel spreadsheet stored on one grad student's laptop.
 You'd need a big conspiracy.

 Or maybe you don't think they'd falsify data, but that for publication they would use some tortured data analysis to spin the results.
 The thing is, it's not unusual to have researchers who want to find a given result---that's every researcher everywhere!
 We have a system for this, which is that studies pre-register their statistical analysis.
 This study did that, and the plan seems fine (although, see below).
-There just aren't many places to hide the bodies.
+There just aren't many places to hide the bodies.

 <details markdown="1"><summary>If the full data would have been public, that would be another major safeguard against selective data analysis, and made it even harder for anyone to fake things.
 I can't tell exactly what would have been public.
 Mukamal mentions making it public when planning the grant with industry.
 But then the actual grant proposal says nothing about it.
 </summary>